sandeep-git555/Query_engine/ReadMe.md

 The DataFrame length is calculated, and a loop is set up to insert the data into the Qdrant collection in batches of 100.
 Within the loop, for each batch, a smaller DataFrame mini_dataset_df is created with the current slice of the main DataFrame.
 The client.upsert method is called to insert the points into the "Products" collection.
-Each point represents a product, with its various attributes (like 'product', 'category', etc.) and their respective embeddings.
-Each point also includes a payload, which is a dictionary with the product's index and name.
-Completion: Once the loop has finished processing all batches, a completion message is printed.
+Each point represents a product, with its various attributes (like 'product', 'category', etc.) and their respective embeddings.Each point also includes a payload, which is a dictionary with the product's index and name.
+Once the loop has finished processing all batches, a completion message is printed.

 This script essentially reads product information from a CSV, creates vector embeddings for the textual data, and then inserts these embeddings into a Qdrant collection for later retrieval and similarity searching.
 This is useful for building a semantic search engine where users can query products based on textual similarity rather than exact matches.

+Output Embedded Data: After embedding, the DataFrame is saved back to a new CSV file named 'output.csv'.
+Google drive Link to output.csv file. "https://drive.google.com/file/d/100fBR07VV51jkJ0Ez6yvzRA0TQBrPiKa/view?usp=sharing"

 The 'main.py' Python code defines a FastAPI application that performs a vector-based search on a Qdrant database using vector embeddings.
 It leverages the HuggingFace embeddings model to convert text queries into vector embeddings, and then uses those embeddings to find the most similar items in the Qdrant database.
 It also integrates with the OpenAI GPT-3.5 API to process natural language queries into structured JSON that can be used to perform the search.